digst/cloud/design.md

 High availability is not only a concern for the platform itself, but is a result of meticulous planning of all dependencies ranging from electrical power and bandwidth to incident reaction time and capacity to solve problems when they arise.

-Service availability is an extension of the cloud characteristic of monitored services.
-The health of the platform and its individual services must be continuously monitored.
+Service availability is an extension of the cloud characteristic of measured services.
+The health of the platform and its individual services must be monitored continuously.

 **_Vendor Neutrality:_ Applications and data shall be portable from one cloud platform to another without unreasonable effort.**